Preet Kaur Gill MP - My Weekly Update - 6th March 2026

 Closure on Rotton Park Road for pothole repair

-After successful campaigning, the Council will be repairing potholes on Rotton Park Road from Sunday 8th March at 12pm until Wednesday 11th March 5pm.
+After successful campaigning, the Council will be closing Rotton Park Road to make much needed pothole repairs from Sunday 8th March at 12pm until Wednesday 11th March 5pm.

-All cars must be cleared on Sunday between 3pm - 6pm, with access being restricted from Sunday at 12pm.
+All cars must be moved on Sunday between 3pm - 6pm, with access being restricted from Sunday at 12pm.
 If you use this road regularly please find an alternative route during this period.

 If you have any concerns or questions please do get in contact with me call 0121 392 8426 or email preet.gill.mp@parliament.uk